PiJoules/toy-kernel/README.md

 - `-serial file:serial.log`
   - Writes to COM1 will be written to `serial.log`.
 This is not needed when `-nographic` is used.
+- `-no-reboot`
+  - Do not reboot on a kernel crash.

 ### TODO: Real hardware